by Paul G. Hiebert

 But how in a pageant can you convey the Biblical concept of "God" and "incarnation" so that they would be understood by an Indian villager?
 The Telugu words for "God" all carry the Hindu connotation of gods as part of creation.
 No word in the Telugu language communicates the concept of God as the Christians use the term.
 Should one then use the English word "God" or, better yet, the Greek word theos?
 But those are meaningless sounds to a South Indian villager.
 Should one use one of the Telugu words for God in spite of the fact that the villager will reinterpret the message in terms of his own worldview?
 How can you communicate across cultures without a loss of meaning?

 To answer questions such as these, some mission scholars have turned to anthropology and the other social sciences.
 In doing so, they do not deny the religious nature of the Biblical message or the spiritual nature of human beings.
 But they recognize that people are also human: their bodies are subject to physical and biological processes, their minds and spirits to psychological and sociocultural processes.
 And the social sciences are the study of these processes.
-So long as mission involves human beings, these scholars contend, an understanding of the social sciences can help usn build a more effective ministry.
+So long as mission involves human beings, these scholars contend, an understanding of the social sciences can help us have a more effective ministry.

 There are a number of areas in which anthropology has helped us to understand the mission process.
 Two of the first to emerge were linguistics and communication.